Mandopop: 2000s-2010s: Growth in Mainland China

 However, while mainland China became increasingly important in generating revenue, the pop music industry itself in mainland China was still relatively small in the decade of 2000s compared to Taiwan and Hong Kong as popstars from Taiwan and other overseas Chinese communities were still popular in mainland China.
 Mandopop singers such as Jay Chou were popular performing in the rhythm and blues and rap music genre, popularising a new fusion style of music known as zhongguofeng.
 Other successful singers included JJ Lin, Eason Chan, Mayday, Stefanie Sun, G.E.M. and Jolin Tsai.

 The burgeoning number of contests brought a new wave of idol genre to the Mandopop industry.
 Nationwide singing competitions in mainland China, such as the Super Girl, Super Boy, The Voice of China, Chinese Idol, and The X Factor: Zhongguo Zui Qiang Yin, greatly boosted Mandopop's influence.
 Many contestants emerged as successful singers in Mainland China, such as Joker Xue, Jane Zhang, Li Yuchun, Jason Zhang, Laure Shang Wenjie, etc. The same phenomenon also occurred in Taiwan.
 From the show One Million Star and Super Idol, new talented singers entered the Mandopop market, including Aska Yang, Yoga Lin, Lala Hsu and so on.
-In Taiwan, the new term "quality idol" (優質偶像) referred to artists who were good-looking, talented and highly educated, among them Wang Leehom and William Wei.
+In Taiwan, the new term "quality idol" (優質偶像; Pinyin: yōuzhì ǒuxiàng) referred to artists who were good-looking, talented and highly educated, among them Wang Leehom and William Wei.

-There was increasing crossover appeal of Taiwanese bubblegum pop boybands and girl bands in the mainland Chinese scene, such as the very commercially successful acts like S.H.E and Fahrenheit.
+There was increasing crossover appeal of Taiwanese bubblegum pop boybands and girl bands in the mainland Chinese scene, such as the commercially successful acts like S.H.E and Fahrenheit.
 Several new boybands and girl bands also have emerged in mainland China such as Top Combine, TFBOYS, NEXT and Idol Producer and Produce Camp boy and girl groups including Nine Percent, UNINE, R1SE, INTO1, THE9 and Rocket Girls.